Robert Godwin

 Robert Godwin (born 1958 in England) is a British author who has written about rock music and spaceflight.
 Early in his career he was a rock music impresario who managed a venue in Burlington, Ontario, and founded Griffin Music.

 Personal information

 After attending Ellesmere College in Shropshire, where he studied Mathematics and Physics, he emigrated to Canada.
-His third cousin was New Zealand military aviator James Gowing Godwin and Lt.
+Olympic rower Jack Godwin and New Zealand military aviator James Gowing Godwin were cousins.
+Lt.
 Sidney Godwin, who rode with Marshall's Horse, was his great-grandfather.

 Music business

 In 1981, he managed the Orient Express night club, a venue in Burlington, Ontario, where many world class rock acts performed including Rick Derringer, Steppenwolf, Joe Perry and Mountain.
 In 1983 Godwin turned to music management and assisted in the recording and production of albums by Michael White & The White.
 In 1987 he started the process to establish his own record label Griffin Music and his own book publishing company, Collector's Guide Publishing.
 In 1990 the first album by Michael White was released on Griffin Music.
 Over the next few years Griffin would release many classic rock acts' back-catalogs through Griffin, notably, the BBC in Concert series, Anderson Bruford Wakeman Howe, David Bowie, Motörhead, Thin Lizzy, Mike Oldfield, Olivia Newton-John, Hawkwind, and Nazareth.